For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 13. Hiking – Hiking is a lot more fun when you're not getting dragged around by your parents on a drizzly day.
 Wait until the sun is shining, grab your boots and get out into the countryside.
 Even if you're a city dweller, a quick train or bus ride should be enough to get out into the sticks.
 Make sure to research local hiking trails before you set off, take a map and stock up on some homemade sandwiches.

-16. Bike ride – If you want to get out into the countryside, but walking isn't really your thing, grab a bike instead.
-If you don't have your own, research bike hire in your local area.
+16. Bike ride – If you want to get out into the countryside, but walking isn't your thing, grab a bike instead.
+If you don't have your own bike, look into hiring one.
 There are plenty of ways to cycle cheaply!

 18. Karaoke – This is ideal for a night out.
-Places like Lucky Voice have karaoke booths in a few different locations, and prices start at around £6 per person (depending on the day, time and location).
+Places like Lucky Voice have karaoke booths in a few different locations.
+Prices start at around £12 per person (depending on the day, time and location).
 Time to release your shower singing voice to the world...

-19. Museums – Have a look at what museums are near you or in surrounding cities, and if any take your fancy they make for a great (often free!) day out.
+19. Museums – Have a look at what museums are near you or in surrounding cities.
+If any take your fancy, they make for a great (often free!) day out.

 20. Laser Quest – If you like the idea of paintballing but not the bruises that come with it, Laser Quest could be right up your street.
 Split into teams and run around shooting your mates with your laser gun – it's a great adrenaline rush.
 Laser Quest GB has locations across the country, and you can normally get two games for about £15 per person.